phdonner/phdonner/README.md

 * Make a Markdown compatible diagram with the Mermaid extension
 * Convert your Markdown document to PDF

+> [!NOTE]
-NB If you are already a registered GitHub user, you can experience the functionality of Visual Studio Code by replacing the `.com` root of your GitHub web address of your repository to `.dev`.
+> If you are already a registered GitHub user, you can experience the functionality of Visual Studio Code by replacing the `.com` root of your GitHub web address of your repository to `.dev`.
 Like this: Change github`.com`/`<your GitHub name>` to github`.dev`/`<your GitHub name>`.
 This loads the contents or your page into a browser version of Visual Studio Code.

 ### 📹 Tutorial videos on use of Markdown with Visual Studio Code